Diana, Princess of Wales: Problems and separation

 During 1992 and 1993, leaked tapes of telephone conversations reflected negatively on both Charles and Diana.
-Tape recordings of Diana and James Gilbey were made public in August 1992, and transcripts were published the same month.
-The article, "Squidgygate", was followed in November 1992 by the leaked "Camillagate" tapes, intimate exchanges between Charles and Camilla, published in the tabloids.
+Tape recordings of Diana and James Gilbey were made public in August 1992, and transcripts were published the same month in what became known as Squidgygate.
 In December 1992, Prime Minister John Major announced the couple's "amicable separation" to the House of Commons.
+Early the following year, the leaked Tampongate tapes, which included intimate exchanges between Charles and Parker Bowles, were published in the tabloids.

-Between 1992 and 1993, Diana hired voice coach Peter Settelen to help her develop her public speaking voice.
-In a videotape recorded by Settelen in 1992, Diana said that in 1984 through to 1986, she had been "deeply in love with someone who worked in this environment."
+Between 1992 and 1993, Diana hired a voice coach, Peter Settelen, to help her develop her public speaking voice.
+In a videotape recorded by Settelen in 1992, Diana said that in 1984 through to 1986, she had been "deeply in love with someone who worked in this environment".
 It is thought she was referring to Barry Mannakee, who was transferred to the Diplomatic Protection Squad in 1986 after his managers had determined that his relationship with Diana had been inappropriate.
 Diana said in the tape that Mannakee had been "chucked out" from his role as her bodyguard following suspicion that the two were having an affair.
 Penny Junor suggested in her 1998 book that Diana was in a romantic relationship with Mannakee.
 Diana's friends dismissed the claim as absurd.
 In the subsequently released tapes, Diana said she had feelings for that "someone", saying "I was quite happy to give all this up [and] just to go off and live with him".
 She described him as "the greatest friend [she's] ever had", though she denied any sexual relationship with him.
 She also spoke bitterly of her husband saying that "[He] made me feel so inadequate in every possible way, that each time I came up for air he pushed me down again."

-Charles's aunt Princess Margaret burned "highly personal" letters that Diana had written to the Queen Mother in 1993.
-Biographer William Shawcross considered Margaret's action to be "understandable" as she was "protecting her mother and other members of the family", but "regrettable from a historical viewpoint".